-Geraldine Proudler is the Chair of our Board of Governors and she is responsible for leading the Board in setting the strategy of the University and supporting Tim Blackman, our Vice-Chancellor, in his leadership of the University.
+Geraldine Proudler is the Chair of our Board of Governors and she is responsible for leading the Board in setting the strategy of the University and supporting James Kennedy, our Interim Vice-Chancellor, in his leadership of the University.

 Geraldine Proudler is a senior partner of international law firm CMS.
 She is recognised by the Chambers legal directory as a Senior Statesperson in her field.

-Geraldine was a Director of the Scott Trust which owns The Guardian for 11 years from 2002 to 2013 and is currently a Director of The Guardian Foundation, and was a trustee of English Pen, the writers' organisation, until December 2017.
+Geraldine was a Director of the Scott Trust which owns The Guardian for 11 years from 2002 to 2013 and is currently a Director of The Guardian Foundation.

 Having joined the Board in 2013, in May 2016 Geraldine was elected by the Board as the next Chair of Middlesex University.